 Remuneration requirement under EEG

-The currently applicable statutory basis for the remuneration of fed-in electrical energy is the act for the expansion of renewable energies (EEG 2014).
+The currently applicable statutory basis for the remuneration of fed-in electrical energy is the act for the expansion of renewable energies (EEG).

-According to Section 1 EEG 2014, the aim of this act is to enable the sustainable development of the energy supply in the interests of the climate and environmental protection, to reduce the cost of energy supply to the public purse, including by taking into account the long-term spillover effects, to save fossil fuels and promote the development of technologies to generate electricity from renewable energy sources.
+The purpose of this act is to enable the sustainable development of the energy supply in the interests of the climate and environmental protection, to reduce the cost of the energy supply for the public, including by taking into account long-term spillover effects, to save fossil fuels and promote the development of technologies to generate electricity from renewable energy sources.

 Remuneration for renewable energy sources - fees